I have a big aloe plant growing just outside my window. I love looking at it and admire its ability to withstand the super hot California summers.

 - Rinse off.
 Done!

-You could also add a teaspoon of cocoa powder for extra anti-oxidant boost and added glow.
+You could also add a teaspoon of cocoa powder for an extra antioxidant boost and added glow.

 Instead of making a face mask, you can also use the strawberries as an excellent face scrub.
 The berry seeds act as a mechanical exfoliator while the fruit acids help sloth off dead skin cells on the microscopic level.
 Just rub a few crushed berries on your face over a sink, then rinse off.